rust-lang/book/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 Rust does not have a convenient function like `println!` for writing to standard error.
 Instead, we use the `writeln!` macro, which is sort of like `println!`, but it takes an extra argument.
 The first thing we pass to it is what to write to.
-We can aquire a handle to standard error through the `std::io::stderr` function.
+We can acquire a handle to standard error through the `std::io::stderr` function.
 We give a mutable reference to `stderr` to `writeln!`; we need it to be mutable so we can write to it!
 The second and third arguments to `writeln!` are like the first and second arguments to